-East Lansing Public Schools is characterized by a strong tradition of parental and community involvement that holds a high expectation for excellence in public education and actively collaborates with the district to accomplish this goal.
+East Lansing Public Schools is characterized by a strong tradition of parental and community involvement.
+The community holds high expectations for excellence in public education and actively collaborates with the district to accomplish this goal.

-Several opportunities exist for the parents and community to learn how to be more involved in receiving information regarding the district and the schools:
+Several opportunities exist for the parents and community members to become more involved in receiving information regarding the district and the schools:

-- The District Parent Council serves as a forum for communication between the schools and community with representation from all school levels. - The district website is valued as a tremendous resource and contains news, events, promotional articles, and instructional content. - The district Educational Television Channel has operated for many years and a recent upgrade has afforded the district new opportunities to expand programming and include students in the production process. - PowerSchool, the Student Management System, provides for parental online access to grades, attendance, and other data relevant to their children's education. - GroupWise, the district email system, currently hosts accounts for building parent representatives and building administration to allow for email notifications for a variety of topics.
-Parents may opt out of Parent Council emails that typically contain information on fundraisers, events, and building activities. - GroupWise is also used by teachers and building principals to send out electronic newsletters, allowing the district to better respond to the communities request for electronic copies versus paper copies.
+- The District Parent Council serves as a forum for communication between the schools and community with representation from all school levels. - The district website is valued as a tremendous resource and contains news, events, promotional articles, and instructional content. - The district Educational Television Channel has operated for many years to show community members what is happening within the district. - PowerSchool, the Student Management System, provides for parental online access to grades, attendance, and other data relevant to their children's education. - GroupWise, the district email system, currently hosts accounts for building parent representatives and building administration to allow for email notifications for a variety of topics.
+Parents may opt out of Parent Council emails that typically contain information on fundraisers, events, and building activities. - GroupWise is also used by teachers and building principals to send out electronic newsletters, allowing the district to better respond to the communities request for electronic copies versus paper copies. - The Alert Now system is used to communicate with parents regarding school cancellations, emergencies, and building updates and information.

 The district has a long history of involving the community in the educational process and every effort to improve upon those communications is explored and understood to be an expectation.
-In the last few years, the district initiated the online parental access to the gradebooks for grades 5-12 and hopes to widen it to all grade levels after the PowerSchool program reaches the capability of addressing the standards-based elementary grading system
+Over the last few years, the district initiated the online parental access to the gradebooks for grades 5-12 and hopes to widen it to all grade levels after the PowerSchool program reaches the capability of addressing the standards-based elementary grading system.
+Our hope is to have the online gradebook in place by the end of the 2011-2012 school year.

-The district has also worked closely with representatives from the Parent Council to establish email accounts for the building parent representatives and trained those individuals on how to use the program.
-The goal for 2009-2010 is to assemble a sub-committee of district administrators, parents, and DPC representatives to establish expectations for communication and to put into place guidelines and processes for the use of the email system including what the next steps will be.
+The district has worked closely with representatives from the Parent Council to establish email accounts for the building parent representatives and trained those individuals on how to use the program.
+The district has also reviewed and evaluated automatic telephone communication systems for emergency and ad hoc use and has adopted the Alert Now system to communicate with staff members and families.

-The district has also reviewed and evaluated automatic telephone communication systems for emergency and ad hoc use.
-The ISD has hosted consortium meetings for potential candidates and no decision has been made at this time.